 - Heat oil in a pan, saute onions until translucent.

 - Add ginger garlic paste and saute for a minute.

-- Add tomatoes and give a good stir.
+Then add tomatoes and give a good stir, followed by eggs.

-- Remove cover and saute until the curry is done.
-It does not take very long and it can be sauteed until the curry is brown or until juices of the tomato evaporate, curry comes together and oil separates.
-I did the latter.
+Remove cover and saute until the curry is done.
+It does not take very long.
+Saute until curry is brown and oil separates or until juice from the tomato evaporate.

 - Garnish with kothmir and serve with rice.

 This day in 2014: Borscht ~ Russian Beetroot Soup